ntaiprogrammer/MollysGameSaveMule/README.md

 Firstly, *Molly's Game-Save Mule* is clearly the prettiest.

-Secondly, other programs may determine the file with the most progress, but they only consider the most recent file write.
+Secondly, other programs might determine the file with the most progress, but they only consider the most recent file write.
 ### Picture this... ###
 Imagine you have 200 hours of progress on Steam and you want to play with friends on Xbox.